 Cost of software licenses consists primarily of costs of royalties, electronic software distribution, duplication, and packaging.
-The increase in the second fiscal quarter of fiscal year 2021 was the result of higher payments of royalties to third parties as compared to the prior period.
-Year over year costs remained the same.
-Cost of software licenses as a percentage of software license revenue varies from period depending upon the relative product mix.
+The increases in all periods were the result of higher payments of royalties to third parties as compared to the prior period.
+Cost of software licenses as a percentage of software license revenue varies from period to period depending upon the relative product mix.